integralfx/MemTestHelper/DDR4 OC Guide.md

    * It also means that there are twice as many banks, and thus twice as many memory rows can be open at any given time.
 It's more likely that the row that you need will be open.
 You won't have to close row A, open row B, and then close B to open A again as often.
 You're held up by operations like RAS/RC/RCD (when waiting for a row to open because it was closed) and RP (when waiting for a row to close so that you can open another one) less often.
-   * x16 configurations will have half as many banks and bank groups compared to the traditional x8 configurations which mean less performance.
+   * x16 configurations will have half as many banks and bank groups compared to the traditional x8 configurations which means less performance.
 See [buildzoid's video](https://www.youtube.com/watch?v=k6SIdxq2yxE) for more information.
 * Density matters when determining how far your ICs can go.
 For example, 4Gb AFR and 8Gb AFR will not overclock the same despite sharing the same name.
 The same can be said for Micron Rev. B which exists as both 8Gb and 16Gb.
 The 16Gb ICs overclock better and are sold both in 16GB and 8GB capacities despite the DIMMs using 8 chips.
 The 8GB sticks have their SPD modified and can be found in higher-end Crucial kits (BLM2K8G51C19U4B).
 * As the total count of ranks in a system increases, so does the load on the memory controller.
 This usually means that more memory ranks will require higher voltage, especially VCCSA on Intel and SOC voltage on AMD.